The Voting Smart Contract#

 • get_votes

-In the vote function, the contract specifies who may vote and when (accounts and before the end time).
+In the vote function, the contract specifies who may vote and when (only accounts may vote and only before the deadline).
 If a contract tries to vote, an error occurs.

 let acc = match ctx.sender() {